 Michael D Soileau, Vice Chair

-Soileau brought more than 20 years of cable and telecommunications experience to his previous position as Vice President of Planning and Strategy for communications, data and WiFi products at Comcast.
+Michael D. Soileau has joined O3, a customer experience (CX) consultancy, as Chief Executive Officer.
+Soileau will lead O3 during its next phase of expansion to help meet the rapidly growing demand from B2B enterprises and B2C brands for the company’s end-to-end customer journey solutions.
+Soileau previously served as Vice President of Planning and Strategy for communications, data and WiFi products at Comcast for more than 20 years.
 In this role, he was responsible for the planning and design of initiatives for deploying Comcast technology to deliver innovative solutions in Comcast markets.
 He was also responsible for understanding the company’s competitive market pressures and developing strategic plans to navigate this landscape.
 Michael managed industry research, developments and needs from new and emerging providers and for future products that are yet to be publicly available.

 Previously, Michael served as the Senior Vice President of Sales, Marketing and Customer Experience at Innovative Communications, a multiservice provider (MSP) of phone, data, video and wireless for the United States Virgin Islands, British Virgin Islands and St. Maarten.
 Prior to his assignment in the Virgin Islands, Michael spent 10 years with Comcast, serving in various leadership roles throughout the company’s footprint.
 Additionally, Michael held several leadership positions at OpTel, a MSP in the multihousing segment.